singulatron/superplatform/docs-source/docs/intro.md

 ### Quickly Build Backendless AI Apps [x]

-Build backendless application by using Singulatron as a database and AI prompting API.
+Build backendless application by using Superplatform as a database and AI prompting API.

 ### Develop Microservices-Based AI Applications [ ]

-Singulatron itself is built on a microservices architecture.
-The platform's built-in services communicate with each other through the same APIs that you'll use to build apps on top of Singulatron.
+Superplatform itself is built on a microservices architecture.
+The platform's built-in services communicate with each other through the same APIs that you'll use to build apps on top of Superplatform.

 ### Deploy Third-Party AI Apps Easily [ ]

-Singulatron is designed to make deploying third-party AI applications straightforward.
-With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Singulatron seamlessly integrates other applications into its ecosystem.
+Superplatform is designed to make deploying third-party AI applications straightforward.
+With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Superplatform seamlessly integrates other applications into its ecosystem.

 ## Running

-To run Singulatron on your servers, or even to lauch on your own laptop, see [Start](./category/running/).
+To run Superplatform on your servers, or even to lauch on your own laptop, see [Start](./category/running/).

 ## Privacy Notice